xwu/xwu-swift-numerics/floating-point-part-2.md

 > _Background:_
 >
 > As would occur in any other language, repeated addition of a `stride` amount
-> to a binary floating-point value can cause accumulation of rounding error.
-For
+> to a binary floating-point value can cause accumulation of rounding error:
-> instance:
 >
 > ``` swift
 > let stride = 0.1